Wally869/MusistrataRenderer/README.md

 # MusistrataRenderer
-Creating an interface to renderer Musistrata-defined songs using a variety of sources (soundfonts, user-defined samples, custom synthesizer...)
+Creating an interface to render Musistrata-defined songs using a variety of sources (soundfonts, user-defined samples, custom synthesizer...)